 Fat digestion is aided by bile salts.
 Taurine, on the other hand, helps the body in bile production.
 Insufficiency Taurine will lead to your pet developing digestion issues and diarrhea.

 Insufficient taurine causes your bet coat.
 This will lead to loss of hair.
+Find best cat food for hair loss.

 Immune System Disorders